MohammadB88/model-as-a-service/README.md

 Although not a reference architecture (there are many ways to implement this type of solution), this can serve as a starting point to create such a service in your environment.

-Further implementation could feature quotas, rate limits, different plans, billing,...
+Further implementation could feature quotas, rate limits, different plans, billing, ...

 **What This Project Is About**
 This project is like a **DIY guide** for building a secure, manageable **Machine Learning Model as a Service (MaaS)**,  essentially a web API that delivers predictions, using **Red Hat tools**.